Frankfort High School (West Virginia): Athletics

 Frankfort also has an impressive football program headed by Coach Kevin Whiteman.
+Following their 49-42 victory over Bluefield in the 2025 WVSSAC Class AA State Championship, the Frankfort Falcons extended their winning streak to 28 games.
+As of early December 2025, they completed an undefeated 14-0 season and earned their second consecutive state title.
 The Frankfort Falcons beat the Keyser Golden Tornados 32-14 at the 2022 Mineral Bowl.
 In 2021 Coach Whiteman was named Coach of the Year by the Potomac Highlands’ coaches.

 The school hosts a baseball team, headed by Matt Miller, and has gone onto go to state championships multiple times over the years.
 Also, the baseball team won the state championship in 1988 and in 2024.

 Frankfort hosts two successful bowling teams, the girls' being coached by teacher Kenneth Cowgill, nicknamed "Coach K" by the students.
 The boys being coached by Coach Chad, or "Gnomeo."
 The team is also led by associate coaches Chris and Alex.
 In 2022, the girls' team finished 3rd at the regional bowling showcase at White Oaks Bowling Alley, while the boys' team achieved 1st place.

 The following sports are offered at Frankfort: